 to use an older version of a package, plus maybe a patch or two.

-Take note that the packages listed there are issues that have already been closed and are now in the book.
+Take note that in the latter method, the packages listed there are issues that have already been closed and are now in the book.
 You can go to the open section of the page to see if there are packages there that are still having details worked out and have yet to be fixed in the book.
-For most people, the closed section of the page is most important.